FuelRats/pipsqueak3/CONTRIBUTING.md

 * PRs for new features without **meaningful** testing will _**NOT**_ be accepted.
 * PRs that are out of scope or modify unnecessary files will _**NOT**_ be accepted.

 Use docstrings and comments to document how your features function and why.
-Docstrings should be formatted to the flavour of [Google](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments)
+Docstrings should be formatted to the flavour of [Google](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments).

-Example:
+Example docstring:
 ```python
 def example_function(param1: int, param2: str) -> bool:
 """